Special additional personal income tax deductions

 Q: What is the scope of deductions for supporting elderly relatives?

-A: You can deduct the expenses from taxable income for supporting parents over the age of 60 and grandparents or great-grandparents over the age of 60 whose children have passed away.
+A: You can deduct the expenses from taxable income for supporting parents and grandparents or great-grandparents over the age of 60 whose children have passed away.

 Q: What is the deduction standard for supporting elderly parents?